Clasc/SimplePs5TelegramBot/README.md

 ## Known Issues
 * The Bot can only scrape HTML, because of the architecture.
 Restructuring is necessary to enable other methods.
 Other scraping methods, like accessing a REST or GraphQL API are not supported, since I simply did not have the time.
 * If a product is available, the bot keeps sending notifications to every user even if they already got one.
 Which means all users will get notifications every minute.
+This stops, when a ps5 is not available anymore.